BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/gundabad_and_dol_guldur.md

 **WARGEAR**

-- Armour
+- [Armour]
-- spear
+- [Spear]

 **HEROIC ACTIONS**

-- Heroic Strike
+- [Heroic Strike]

 **SPECIAL RULES**

-- Dominant (2)
+- [Dominant] (2)
-- Harbinger of Evil (12")
+- [Harbinger of Evil] (12")
-- Terror
+- [Terror]
-- Bane of Kings
+- [Bane of Kings]

 - **One of Nine** `PASSIVE`

 Maximum of nine Nazgul models in your Army.
-Hero models wearing the One Ring are not invisible to these models.
+Hero models wearing [the One Ring][The One Ring] are not invisible to these models.

 - **Unholy Resurrection** `PASSIVE`

 When slain, place a marker where this model was killed.
 Models may not overlap these markers for any reason.
 During the Priority phase of each turn, after Priority has been determined, roll a D6.
 On a 3+, remove the marker and immediately place this model anywhere within 3" of the marker, but not in base contact with it.
 If this is not possible, place the model where the marker was.
 On a 1-2, the model is slain and the marker is removed.
 The Necromancer can use his Will points to improve this roll, as long as the Nazgul are in range of the Necromancer's Master of the Nazgul special rule.
 Whilst the marker is in play, this model counts as being on the board for the purpose of determining if your army is Broken or reduced to 25%.
-However, a marker cannot hold objectives, and this model still counts as being slain for any special rules that come into effect when a model is slain, such as a Heroic Combat.
-If this model is slain by a Magical Power or an Elven weapon, they suffer a -1 penalty to their roll.
+However, a marker cannot hold objectives, and this model still counts as being slain for any special rules that come into effect when a model is slain, such as a [Heroic Combat].
+If this model is slain by a Magical Power or an [Elven weapon][Elven Weapon], they suffer a -1 penalty to their roll.
 When the game ends, any markers still on the board are removed and the associated models will be counted as casualties.

 </div>

 ---
 <div class="unitCard" markdown>

 ### THE KEEPER OF THE DUNGEONS [80 POINTS]